- Academic Affairs

 The University of Maryland Baltimore County (UMBC) and the University of Maryland, Baltimore (UMB) have a longstanding partnership that goes back several decades.

 UMB–UMBC Research and Innovation Partnership Seed Grant Program

 The Research and Innovation Partnership Seed Grant Program was launched in 2013 to:

-- Support new research foci to pursue future health care improvements and/or technologies; and
+- Support new research foci to pursue future health care improvements and/or technologies.

 The program is divided into two tracks, a seed track and a challenge track, which differ in the maximum award period and award size.
 Accordingly, this program supports partnerships of varying degrees of maturity and scale.
-To date, 14 collaborative teams, representing over 30 faculty from both institutions have received support under this program.
+To date, 14 collaborative teams representing more than 30 faculty from both institutions have received support under this program.